 If you're a slow eater, working on portion control, or just want easy access to these peanut butter balls at all times, stick them in the freezer.

 After I finish preparing them, I place the pan of energy bites directly into the freezer for about an hour so they get very firm.
 I then transfer the balls to a freezer-safe zip-top bag.
-Your gluten free peanut butter balls with oatmeal will last about three months in the freezer.
+They'll last about three months in the freezer.

 If you can't have peanut butter, almost any other nut butter will do.
 Almond butter is the perfect substitute, and cashew butter will make a more neutral-flavored energy bite.